mmm/higgs-demo/tutorial/README.md

 In this tutorial you will use the GCP Cloud Shell to set up and run a small end-to-end slice of that prize-winning analysis!

-## The Analysis

-Scientists learn about the fundamental building blocks (forces and particles) of nature by essentially smashing things together and watching what happens.
-They use particle accelerators (also known as "Colliders") to run these experiments, hence the "C" in LHC.

-The experiments that led to the Higgs discovery at the LHC used Protons as the particles to smash.
-Well, Protons are classified by their behavior and composition as Hadrons, the "H" in LHC.

-Particle collisions show very different things at different energy scales.
-I.e., depending how _hard_ the particles are smashed together or equivalently how fast they are going before they collide.

-The Protons in the LHC were sped up to really high energy levels before being smashed together.
-They were going so fast that the energy levels of the resulting collisions were in the 7-8TeV range!
-This brings us to the "L" in LHC.
-The accelerator used to speed them up to such high energy has a tunnel with a circumference of 27km (17mi)!

-This might sound pretty simplistic, but it's actually quite difficult.
-A great deal of hard work and ingenuity goes into building the massive apparatus needed to perform these experiments and, just as importantly, to "see" the results of the collisions involved.

-Note that "see" means different things in different contexts.
-You can't actually _see_ a subatomic particle with the naked eye, you _detect_ it using various forms of detectors.
-A detector interacts with the particle in a known and measurable way that proves the particle was there, counts how many particles it sees, and might be able to determine some additional particle properties such as charge, mass, etc. All of this depends heavily on the particles being measured as well as the detectors being used to do the measuring.

-Some particles such as the Higgs boson are so hard to detect that you have to work at the problem indirectly.
-The basic approach in that case is that a Higgs boson quickly decays into other sets of particles, so look for _those_ particles.
-You can infer information about the Higgs boson involved in the process by looking at the overall shower of particle interactions from the collision.
-You try to determine how many of the interactions seen can happen with or without a Higgs boson present.

-In order to detect particles that the Higgs boson will decay into.
-You compare the shower of decay events you expect to see through non-Higgs-related processes with the actual events measured in the detectors.

-That's exactly the analysis you'll do here.
-You run jobs that compare simulations (of the non-Higgs-related events/processes) to actual luminosity data from detectors.
-If the luminosity data contains a "statistical excess" of any of these particular decay channels, then that indicates the presence of a new particle, the Higgs.

-    diagram(s) ?

 ## The Infrastructure